SumoLogic/sumologic-documentation/docs/manage/collection/index.md

     ![Collector version in tooltip.png](/img/collector/collector-version-in-tooltip.png)

 * **Health**.
-Shows color-coded healthy, error, and warning states for Collectors and Sources so you can quickly determine the [health of your Collectors and Sources] (Health_Events.md).
+Shows color-coded healthy, error, and warning states for Collectors and Sources so you can quickly determine the [health of your Collectors and Sources](../health-events.md).

   If an Installed Collector appears offline try [restarting the service](pause-resume-source.md) and [testing connectivity](../../send-data/installed-collectors/collector-installation-reference/test-connectivity-sumo-collectors.md).
 * **Type**.
 Displays whether the Collector is an Installed or Hosted Collector.